▶️ ЗАБЕРИ СВОИ 8 ПОДАРКОВ 🎁 ПРИ СОЗДАНИИ СВОЕГО МАЙНКРАФТ СЕРВЕРА

 }

-/emote reload./emote play hello
+/emote play hello

 /emote play hello default_loop